 In July 1989, the G7 summit (Summit of the Arch), held in France on 14-16 July, recommended the creation of an “African Sahara Observatory” to monitor and better protect the arid and fragile regions subject to environmental degradation.
 The International Association OSS (AIOSS) was founded.

-A light and flexible structure, transparent financial management, effective governance and a competent, multicultural and multidisciplinary team constitute important assets that entitle OSS to make a significant contribution to the regional and international response to environmental challenges.
+A light and flexible structure, transparent financial management, effective governance and a competent, multicultural and multidisciplinary team constitute important assets that help OSS make a significant contribution to the regional and international response to environmental challenges.

 A reliable governance

 The OSS General Assembly is convened every four years to examine institutional, strategic and statutory matters and adopt the four-year activities program.
-The General Assembly also elects members of the Executive Board for a four-year mandate.
+The General Assembly also elects members of the Executive Board for a four-year.

-Morocco currently assumes the presidency of the organization.
+Egypt currently assumes the presidency of the organization.
 H.E.
-Mr. Abdeladim LHAFI, High Commissioner for Water, Forests and the Fight against Desertification of Morocco is the President of OSS.
+Mr. Al-Sayed el-Quseir, Minister of Agriculture and Land Reclamation is the President of OSS.

 The Executive Board, which convenes annually, implements the decisions and resolutions adopted by the General Assembly.
 The Executive Board examines the annual budget and activities program submitted for adoption by the Executive Secretariat and clears the organization's accounts after hearing the Auditor’s report.

-The OSS Executive Board is currently composed as follows:
+The OSS Executive Board is currently made-up as follows:

-- Arab Maghren Union area : Algeria and Libya
+- Arab Maghren Union area : Morocco & Mauritania

-- Non-regional members: Germany, Canada, France, Italy and Switzerland
+- Non-regional members: Belgium, Canada, France, Germany, Italy, Luxemburg & Switzerland

 - Other members: Egypt

-- Members representing sub-regional organizations: General Secretariat of UMA and CEN-SAD, Executive Secretariat of PAAGGW, CILSS , IGAD and LCBC
+- Members representing sub-regional organizations: AMU General Secretariat and LCBC, PAAGGW, CILSS and IGAD Executive Secretariats

 - Members representing Civil Society Organizations: CARI

-The Executive Board's Bureau is composed as follows:
+The Executive Board's Bureau is made-up as follows:

 - France: 1st Vice-President

-The Strategic Orientation Committee is a consultative body whose mission is to provide strategic thinking to underpin the organization’s programs.
+The Strategic Orientation Committee (SOC) is a consultative body whose mission is to provide strategic view to underpin the organization’s programs.